-Forces That Impact the U.S. Economy
+Forces That Affect the U.S. Economy

 Supply and Demand

 Demand is how much consumers want a good or service.
 Supply is how much of that good or service is available.
-The interaction between supply and demand impacts prices, wages, and the amount of product available.
+The interaction between supply and demand affects prices, wages, and the amount of product available.

 The law of supply and demand says that supply will rise or fall to meet levels of demand over time.
-If consumers want more of something, businesses will make more of it, until supply meets demand and demand decreases.
+If consumers want more of something, businesses will make more of it until supply meets demand and demand decreases.
 This process is cyclical.

 The Supply and Demand Cycle

 - Demand for a product increases higher than the supply of that product.

 - Prices rise.

 - Higher prices drive up the wages of workers who can make that product.